Pianola: the reproducing piano as the first Hi-Fi player and preservation capsule for recitals on piano rolls

 A rather extensive repertoire of musical works for pianola player piano was available on perforated paper rolls in a single format for all manufacturers.
 For example, the Aeolian Company—one of the leaders in the reproducing piano market—had around 9000 piano rolls in its catalog.

-Watch Aeolian Pianola Player Piano play Scott Joplin's Solace (Mexican Serenade):
+Watch Stroud Pianola play Scott Joplin's Solace (Mexican Serenade):

 Due to the fact that rolls for the reproducing piano were generally made from the recorded recitals, piano roll producers sought to sign the most talented composers for many of whom these recordings became the only surviving evidence of their skill.